otris/vscode-janus-debug/README.md

 The following features can be influenced by settings (in `settings.json`)

 **Encryption**
 * The setting `vscode-janus-debug.encryptionOnUpload` can be used to control encryption.
 There are three values.
   * `default`: a script is encrypted on upload, if the corresponding script on server is encrypted or the script source code contains `// #crypt`
   * `always`: scripts are always encrypted on upload.
   * `never`: scripts are never encrypted on upload.

 **Script Parameters as JSON**
-* Parameters are uploaded and downloaded together with every script, if
-  * `vscode-janus-debug.scriptParameters = true`
+* Parameters are uploaded and downloaded in a `JSON` file together with every script, if `vscode-janus-debug.scriptParameters = true`

 **Conflict Mode**
 * A warning with option to cancel is shown on upload, if